rango-exchange/rango-client/wallets/shared/readme.md

 # @rango-dev/wallets-shared

-This package is a shared library containing related types and utility functions used by wallet providers.
+This package is a shared library containing related types and utility functions used by wallet connectors (providers).